IMPORTANT INFORMATION FOR GRADUATING STUDENTS

 - If you are not sure if you meet the above qualifications, email email@example.com

 Make sure you do not owe the university any money!
 Satisfy all financial obligations (fines, tickets, fees, etc.) with the University Bursar.
-Your final grades, transcripts and diploma will not be released until all debt are paid.
+Your final grades, transcripts and diploma will not be released until all debts are paid.
 All emergency or short-term loans from the college and university must also be paid before graduation.
-You can view and pay any current charges due on Student Self Service under University Bursar.
+You can view and pay any current charges due on One.UF under University Bursar.

 Did you receive financial aid?
 If you received financial aid, you will need to complete an exit interview.
 Your final grades, transcripts and diploma will not be released until this is done.